bundyzbitz/BLE-tank-monitoring-system-using-esp32-and-CYD/README.md

 ## License

 This project is currently shared for personal, non-commercial use.
-A commercial version may be released separately in the future. *(Replace this section with a specific license once chosen — e.g. [PolyForm Noncommercial](https://polyformproject.org/licenses/noncommercial/1.0.0/) or [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) are common choices for "free for personal use, commercial rights reserved" projects.
-This isn't legal advice — worth a quick read of a couple of options, or a proper license consult, before you rely on it commercially.)*
+A commercial version may be released separately in the future.
+[PolyForm Noncommercial](https://polyformproject.org/licenses/noncommercial/1.0.0/)

 ---